ArghyaChatterjee/Blender-Tutorial/README.md

 Answer:
 https://docs.blender.org/manual/en/2.83/editors/3dview/toolbar/measure.html

+#### 5. How to transform an object mesh from an arbitrary position to the origin in blender?
+Answer:
+Select the object --> right click --> set origin --> set origin to geometry

 #### 5. How to make the geometric centroid to the bounding box centroid (volumetric)?
 Answer:
 Object Mode --> Object --> Set Origin --> Origin to Center of Mass (surface)/ Origin to Center of Mass (volume)